 Teams and Drivers are obliged to take part in any media activities which are included on the Official Timetable for the Event.
-Any Driver or Competitor who is absent may be reported to the Clerk of the Course who may, except in cases he recognises as force majeure, impose any available penalty considered appropriate.
+Any Driver or Competitor who is absent may be reported to the Clerk of the Course and/or the Stewards of the Event who may, except in cases he recognises as force majeure, impose any available penalty considered appropriate.